unoabraham/blog/content/post/PewDiePie-Ekta-Kapoor.md

 {{< youtube Q6M255BZ0HU >}}

-And no, I&#8217;m not getting into the war of words between Ekta Kapoor and Pewdiepie.
-But the video is worth watching for the laughs.
+And no, I'm not getting into the war of words between Ekta Kapoor and PewDiePie.
+But the video is worth watching for the laughs, and for PewDiePie's take on Indian soap operas.